Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. Identify your cash sources.

-Cash sources are all the ways money enters your business.
-For most small businesses, this typically includes sales revenue, client payments, loans, investments and any other income streams.
 Go through your records and categorize each source of cash.
-Be sure to distinguish between actual cash received and invoices that haven’t yet been paid.
-This step is crucial because a cash flow statement tracks real money movement, not just theoretical income like accounts receivable.
+Be sure to distinguish between cash you’ve actually received and invoices that haven’t been paid yet.
+This step matters because a cash flow statement tracks real money movement, not accounts receivable.

 3. Track your cash expenses.